Louis, Grand Condé: Legacy

-In 1643 his success at the Battle of Rocroi, in which he led the French army to an unexpected and decisive victory over the Spanish, established him as a great general and popular hero in France.
-Together with the Marshal de Turenne he led the French to a favorable peace in the Thirty Years' War.
+In 1643, his success at the Battle of Rocroi, in which he led the French army to an unexpected and decisive victory over the Spanish, established him as a great general and popular hero in France.
+Together with the Marshal de Turenne, he led the French to a favourable peace in the Thirty Years' War.

 During the Fronde, he was courted by both sides, initially supporting Mazarin; he later became a leader of the princely opposition.
 After the defeat of the Fronde, he entered Spanish service and led their armies against France, notably at Arras, Valenciennes, and Dunkirk.
-He returned to France only after the Treaty of the Pyrenees in 1659 but soon received military commands again.
+He returned to France only after the Treaty of the Pyrenees in 1659, but soon received military commands again.

 Condé conquered the Franche-Comté during the War of Devolution and led the French armies in the Franco-Dutch War together with Turenne.
 His last campaign was in 1675, taking command after Turenne had been killed, repelling an invasion of an imperial army.

 Conde is regarded as an excellent tactician, a fine strategist, and one of the greatest French generals.
 His masterpiece, the Battle of Rocroi, is still studied by students of military strategy.

 His descendants include the present-day pretenders to the throne of France and Italy and the kings of Spain and Belgium.

 He was portrayed in the film Vatel by Julian Glover.